 “What’ll he do now, he can never drop from there? – Ah, I see – he is going to swing!”‘

 (Oh yes, and poor Soth has a lisp…!)

 Joan not only gleaned her information from antiquated instruction manuals, but also from the Victorian or Edwardian children’s books her Canadian mother had brought over to England, and introduced to the family.
 Particular favourites were Ernest Seton Thompson’s Two Little Savages and Wild Animals I Have Known – written from the author’s own experience of being a lonely little boy in a strange country.
 He was in a fact a Scot growing up in Canada, and to escape from his bullying father, he spent much time on his own, studying nature and Indian lore out in the wild.
 Joan Aiken experienced the same kind of pleasure as a rather isolated child growing up in the freedom of the Sussex countryside, imagining herself in a far wilder landscape, surviving with these books as her guides and companions.

 As an adult she created opportunities, as here in The Whispering Mountain, to share the mysterious magic of all this language, knowledge and spirit of adventure.
-The exotic and obscure vocabulary that her reading offered her as a small child, although it was presumably bewildering to the children of her own home village, still fired their curiosity and so encouraged her desire to tell wild and wonderful stories.
-When she did become a writer she was determined never to underestimate the ingenuity of her readers by talking down to them.
+The exotic and obscure vocabulary that her reading offered her as a small child, was probably just as bewildering to the children of her own home village, but fired their curiosity and so encouraged her desire to tell wild and wonderful stories.
+When she became a writer she was determined never to underestimate the ingenuity of her readers by talking down to them.
 She was convinced that putting old and new ideas and imaginative language into an exciting context would help to bring her fantasy worlds to life, and communicate the ideas and customs of other times and countries to her readers.

 But even she admitted that sometimes she got a bit too carried away, and possibly, in this particular story – as the Seljuk of Rum might say – became: